ETFO Phase 1 Work-to-Rule began on November 26, 2019

 Central Bargaining Update

-For six months, this government has refused to make a commitment.
+For 8 months, this government has refused to make a commitment.

 In addition, the government’s bargaining team:

-- continues to demand that ETFO teacher and occasional teacher members agree to up to $150 million in reductions to public elementary education spending;
+- continues to demand that ETFO teacher and occasional teacher members agree to reductions to public elementary education spending;

-- continues to demand that ETFO remove any language in local collective agreements that puts limits on elementary class sizes;
+- continues to demand no limits on elementary class sizes;

 - has not accepted ETFO’s proposal that the current Kindergarten model be maintained; and